 For a state-by-state explanation of domestic violence laws, see Domestic Violence and Abuse.

 Questions to Ask Your Lawyer

-If you are the victim of stalking or domestic violence and need a protective order, you can apply directly to the prosecuting attorney in your area (also called the “district attorney”).
+If you are the victim of stalking or domestic violence and need a protective order, you can apply directly to the prosecuting attorney in your area (often also called the “district attorney”).
 You might also be able to get help from a legal aid or pro bono (for free) entity or organization.
-You can also work with a private lawyer, who can bring the matter to the attention of the authorities on your behalf.
-You might ask your attorney:
+You can also work with a private lawyer, who can bring the matter to the attention of the authorities on your behalf and otherwise help.
+You might ask whoever you work with:

 - Can the behavior I’m experiencing support a request for a restraining order?